data-dev/MetaData/CONTRIBUTING.rst

  * Discuss the benefits and drawbacks of the changes.
  * Suggest a plan for maintaining backwards compatability.

+After being reviewed and reaching consensus:

+ * Create a pull request updating the schema file.
+ * Update the version number and create a new release.

 Report Bugs
 ~~~~~~~~~~~